 We starve, we bathe without hot water, we languish in the street, we make calorie-deficient decisions, because the capitalist exists; the capitalist has enforced the idea that wealth and property should be privately owned.
 The monopolies of suit-and-briefcase vampires, their spreadsheets that account for us only as numbers, drain our human value and our human spirit.

 The capitalist system arbitrarily inflates the prices of vital life-giving commodities — housing or food, transportation, medicine, internet, electricity, you name it — in order to extract the maximum amount of profit.
 There is no rhyme or reason to our rent hikes other than greed.
 Greed and because we the people, the working class, are not in control.
-We the people know best how to manage our lives because we’ve done it for so long with so little.
+Worker-tenants know best how to manage our lives because we’ve done it for so long with so little.

 There is no scarcity of housing, contrary to what the real estate state tells us.
 The lack of available housing is a political choice, not an administrative one.
 In fact, we live in a world of abundance, where resources are almost too plentiful, where the State, the punishers of private property, can only fabricate reasons to deny anyone housing.
 No one should be evicted.
 No one should pay rent.